NickMathJung/DROMA/Simulation/README.md

 `gcs_sender.cpp` is the ground station Teensy.
-Simulink sends it a frame over USB, it parses that, repacks it into the 29-byte over-the-air format and broadcasts on nRF24 channel 76 at 1 Mbps with auto-ack off.
+Simulink sends it a frame over USB, it parses that, repacks it into the 29-byte over-the-air format and broadcasts on nRF24 channel 76 with auto-ack off.
+The link runs at 250 kbps, not the nRF's default 1 Mbps: the slower rate buys about 10 dB of receiver sensitivity, which the drone needed once packet loss showed up on the bench.

+The rest of `hardware/` is bench tools, and the last three all assume the propellers are on and the drone is bolted down, so treat them with respect.
-`i2c_scan.cpp` finds the MPU (it should answer at 0x68) and `esc_calibrate.cpp` does ESC learning and manual motor tests. `drone_hal.cpp` also has a `HAL_SELFTEST` build that prints a live I/O report.
+`i2c_scan.cpp` finds the MPU (it should answer at 0x68). `esc_calibrate.cpp` arms the ESCs and lets you spin one motor by hand. `analyze_frequency.cpp` does the same but prints the battery voltage once a second, which is how the throttle curve gets measured against a known voltage. `battery_health.cpp` runs a load test to get the pack's internal resistance. `channel_scan.cpp` sweeps the 126 nRF channels looking for the quietest one, which is worth doing since channel 76 sits right in the upper WiFi band. `drone_hal.cpp` also has a `HAL_SELFTEST` build that prints a live I/O report.

 ```bash
 arduino-cli compile -b teensy:avr:teensy41 <sketch-dir>